-Chapter 2 of this report, "Model Purpose," identifies the analytical issues the IEM is intended to address, the general types of activities and relationships it embodies, its primary inputs and outputs, and its interactions with other NEMS modules.
-Chapter 3 describes in greater detail the rationale behind the model design, the modeling approach chosen for each IEM component, and the assumptions used in the model development process, citing theoretical or empirical evidence supporting those choices.
+Chapter 2 of this report, "Model Purpose," identifies the analytical issues the IEM addresses, the general types of activities and relationships it embodies, its primary inputs and outputs, and its interactions with other NEMS modules.
+Chapter 3 describes in greater detail the rationale behind the model design, the modeling approach chosen for each IEM component, and the assumptions used in the model development process, citing theoretical or empirical evidence to support those choices.
 Chapter 4 details the model structure, using graphics and text to illustrate model flows and key computations.

 The Appendices to this report provide supporting documentation for the input data and parameter files.
-Appendix A lists and defines the input data used to generate parameter estimates and endogenous projections, and the outputs of most relevance to the NEMS system.
-A table referencing the equation(s) in which each variable appears is also provided in Appendix A. Appendix B contains a mathematical description of the computational algorithms, including the complete set of model equations and variable transformations.
+Appendix A lists and defines the input data used to generate parameter estimates and endogenous projections, along with the outputs of most relevance to the NEMS system.
+Appendix B contains a mathematical description of the computational algorithms, including the complete set of model equations and variable transformations.
 Appendix C is a bibliography of reference materials used in the development process.
-Appendix D provides the model abstract, and Appendix E discusses data quality and estimation methods.
+Appendix D provides the model abstract and Appendix E discusses data quality and estimation methods.